 To be successful however, there are some factors you need to consider:

-Whether you are travelling or not, freelancers need to keep track of their expenses.
+- Budgeting Whether you are traveling or not, freelancers need to keep track of their expenses.
 Foresee those difficult times where it gets hard to acquire clients.
 When budgeting, don’t forget to include taxes and other miscellaneous fees you might encounter.

 As a designer, maintaining a personal website is a smart move so that people can easily find your work and relate to it.
 Be original and creative!
 Share your progress and constant design works to keep your sites as interactive and updated as possible.
 From time to time, change the site design slightly to make it trendy.
 In case you do not know how to create a website for yourself, you can find third parties who are willing to sell your work on their platforms such as http://www.designs.net/